-The Prisons Act 2007, Revised, (Updated to 30 November 2018) provides for the making of rules by the Minister for Justice for the regulation and good governance of prisons; for example, Section 35(2)(j) allows for the testing of prisoners for intoxicants, including alcohol and other drugs.
+The Prisons Act 2007, Revised (updated to 30 November 2018) provides for the making of rules by the Minister for Justice for the regulation and good governance of prisons; for example, Section 35(2)(j) allows for the testing of prisoners for intoxicants, including alcohol and other drugs.
 Comprehensive prison rules were issued by the Department of Justice (DOJ) under S.I.
 No. 252/2007 and provided for the introduction of compulsory or mandatory drug testing of prisoners (see Section 26(5)).
-For further information on drug testing in prison, see Section T1.2.3 of this workbook.